Taxes and emissions trading

 Tax on electricity consumption

 This tax applies to electricity delivered to consumers and is collected by the grid companies.
-In 2018, the tax rate is NOK 0.1658 per kWh.
-Certain industrial processes (chemical reduction and electrolytic, metallurgical and mineralogical processes), greenhouse nurseries and rail-based transport are not required to pay the tax.
+In 2023, the tax rate is NOK 0,0916 per kWh for the first quarter and NOK 0,1584 per kWh for the remaining part of the year.
+Certain industrial processes (chemical reduction and electrolysis, metallurgic and mineralogical processes), greenhouse nurseries and rail-based transport are not required to pay the tax.
 Households and the public sector in the far north of the country (Finnmark and the northern part of Troms) are also exempt.
-A reduced tax rate (NOK 0.0048 per kWh) applies to other manufacturing industries, mining and quarrying, onshore oil and gas facilities, district heating production, large data centres, commercial shipping and to all business and industry in Finnmark and northern Troms.
+A reduced tax rate (NOK 0.00546 per kWh) applies to other manufacturing industries, mining and quarrying, onshore oil and gas facilities, district heating production, commercial shipping and to all business and industry in Finnmark and northern Troms.
 There is an additional levy on the grid tariff of NOK 0.01 per kWh for households and NOK 800 per year for other end users, which is used to finance the Energy Fund managed by Enova.

-More information on the Norwegian taxation system is available in the 2017 budget.
+More information on the Norwegian taxation system is available here.